 - Celebrated 18th Pastoral Appreciation

-- Class 201 (Spiritual Maturity) replaced by the One on One with God Discipleship Study.
+- Class 201 (Spiritual Maturity) was replaced by the One-on-One with God Discipleship Study.

 - St. John partnered with Child Welfare/Child Protective Services and other local churches to implement the CarePortal Ministry to meet the physical needs of families in crisis.